yoavnir/specs2016/README.md

 15-Apr-2019: Version 0.3 is here
 --------------------------------
 What's new:
-* The `UNREAD` and `REDO` keywords
+* The `UNREAD` and `REDO` keywords.
 * Control breaks, both as the `BREAK` keyword and the `break()` pseudo-function.
-* Support for Secondary Input Station
+* Support for Secondary Input Station.
-* Conversions as functions
+* Conversions as functions.
-* Support for Microsoft Windows, compiled with either GCC or with Visual Studio
+* Support for Microsoft Windows, compiled with either GCC or with Visual Studio.
-* Support for Clang
+* Support for Clang.
 * Updated [documentation](specs/docs/TOC.md).
 * **NOTE**: New build instructions.
 See below.
-* The GA is planned for April 15th.
+* Bug fixes.

 Sources
 =======